kwameopareasiedu/node-construct/docs/01-getting-started.md

 -   Update a post
 -   Delete a post

+> This guide uses [Yarn](https://classic.yarnpkg.com/en/) as the default package manager.
+NPM
+> commands are also provided for your convenience

 The sections covered in this guide are shown below:

 1. [Setup your project](./02-setup-project.md)